 Institute has a well- defined policy of mentoring newly admitted under graduate students.
 Students from various socio economical backgrounds, students from rural, semi-rural and urban regions use to take admission in this College.
 We feel that they need counselling and mentoring for being coped with the new system of studies and also with the new campus which is definitely different from the cosy environment of the School Campus.
 On the very first day of their entry into the College Campus Principal of the College use to address the newcomers giving them the basic information about the Institute, various courses conducted in the institute, relevance of these courses, career opportunity after completion of graduation etc. In the same session head of the departments also briefly introduce the students with their departmental teaching staff and inform them regarding their course work, laboratories (where it is applicable), curricular and extra-curricular activities, facilities and the opportunities of the institute which they can avail.
 Department also assigns to every teaching faculty the role of mentor to the newly admitted students.
 In this way each faculty is assigned with 8 to 10 students of the 1st year undergraduate throughout the entire year.
 The students meet mentors frequently and get their support in overcoming the emotional and other difficulties they face in the campus as well as outside the campus.
 The senior student representatives also perform the work of mentorship.
 The programs such as fresher's welcome, competitive cultural programme, sports etc are organized by the student's forum to acclimatize them with the institute's culture in general and environment in particular.
-All these endeavours help the new students immensely in overcoming their emotional and other barriers.
 Within a few days of their entering into the institute the students are being oriented by the Librarians and the Library Staff regarding the rules of Library usage, facilities given to them and the varieties of books available in the Library.
-Here they are also being informed regarding the various career opportunities and career related seminars Office Staff also play a vital role in mentoring the students.
-It is they who inform the students regarding various Scholarships which they can avail.
+In this session (2019-20) we have organized Orientation Programme for the Honours students from 10th July 2019- 12th July 2019.
+Here they are also being informed regarding the various career opportunities and career related seminars.
+In this year Library has also organized a Movie Show on 12th March, 2020 on Mountaineering to orient the students regarding tenacity and concentration most required for success in any field.
+Office Staff also play a vital role in mentoring the students.
+They also inform the students regarding various Scholarships which they can avail.
 IQAC Coordinator and IQAC members also perform a lot of mentoring.
 Students are regularly being informed by IQAC regarding the facilities and opportunities provided to them by different existing cells of IQAC.
 IQAC sometimes arrange psychological mentoring programme by inviting eminent professional psychotherapists.
 This has been proved very fruitful for the students.
-IQAC also arranges value educational classes for the students as a necessary part of mentoring process.
-Another kind of mentoring is done by arranging skill enhancement programme.
 NCC and NSS officers also play an important role in mentoring.
 They inform the students regarding campus discipline and orient them to take part in various social activities organized by the institute.
-The motto of these programmes is to teach the students their primary role in society.
+Thus, the institute with its various mentoring process wants to inculcate among the students the spirit of becoming a true human being.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 3332 44 1:76
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 3567 125 1:29